I don't own these characters.

 "Bonnie, hold up!"
 Kim reached out and grabbed her friend before she could flee the room.

 "What!
 Okay, you had fun making fun of me—" Bonnie started, but the redhead interjected.

-"I wasn't making fun of you!" the hero promised.
+"I wasn't making fun of you!" the hero promised, holding on tight to make sure Bonnie did not leave.
 "I swear I wasn't making fun of you.
 I'm just trying to figure out why you're here."